Book Review: Blood Lite III: Aftertaste edited by Kevin J. Anderson

 “The Last Demon” by Don D’Ammassa was actually somewhat cute.
 Ogerak the Off-putting escapes Hell and doesn’t find the mortal realms incredibly welcoming.
 4 out of 5.

 Adrian Ludens’ “Choose Your Own” is based on those “Choose Your Own…” stories that were apparently popular at one time (I missed out on them).
-You don’t actually chose your own path in the story, but the choices are there and it’s obvious which ones the main character made.
+You don’t actually choose your own path in the story, but the choices are there and it’s obvious which ones the main character made.
 I didn’t find it funny, but at least I cared what was happening, which is more than I can say for many of the stories in this collection.
 3 out of 5.

 “Smoke and Mirrorballs” by Chris Abbey is a parody of Dancing With the Stars, with Dracula, Van Helsing, The Mummy, and the like thrown in as contestants.
 It was mildly entertaining at the end, although the gratuitous gore wasn’t funny.
 3 out of 5.